foxzi/namedor/README.md

 Notes
 - DNSSEC dynamic signing is not implemented yet.
 You can store DNSSEC records (DNSKEY/RRSIG/DS) in DB and serve them as-is when queried.
 - Geo selection currently supports subnet/country/continent attributes on records.
 ASN requires GeoIP DB integration and is a TODO.

+GeoIP
+- Enable in config:
+  - `geoip.enabled: true`
+  - `geoip.mmdb_path: <path to .mmdb file or directory>`
+  - `geoip.use_ecs: true` to honor EDNS Client Subnet
+- File naming: server scans directory and detects DB type by metadata; you can name files e.g. `GeoLite2-City.mmdb`, `GeoLite2-ASN.mmdb`, or `city-ipv4.mmdb`, `city-ipv6.mmdb`, `asn-ipv4.mmdb`, `asn-ipv6.mmdb`.
+A single City file is applied to both IPv4/IPv6.
+- Logs: on startup, server logs which GeoIP DBs are loaded; if none found or unreadable, it logs an error and disables GeoDNS.

 Dynamic Updates (RFC 2136)
 - Enable via config `update.enabled: true`.
 Optionally enforce TSIG: `update.require_tsig: true`.